-How To Help Jorge Garcia's Family & DACA Recipients, Because The Fight Isn't Over
+7 Ways To Help Jorge Garcia's Family & Other DACA Recipients Right Now

 On Martin Luther King, Jr. Day, the Trump administration deported a Detroit man with two children who was brought into the country when he was 10 years old.
 A lot of people were outraged at this decision, and if you're one of them, you may be wondering how to help Jorge Garcia's family in light of his deportation to Mexico.